oh7bf/RasPiPwrSwitch/README.txt

 Software
 --------

-The PIC is programmed with the code in repository
+The PIC is programmed with the code in repository ('powerswitch' branch)

 PiPIC/12f675/pic12si2c/pic12si2c.asm